-The Farms at NYCHA program is an example of the FPHNYC model in action; since 2002, we’ve raised close to $400 million to support hundreds of programs to improve health in NYC.
-We’ve mobilized funding, accelerated implementation, and created and nurtured public-private partnerships to improve the health of individuals, families, and communities across NYC.
-Many of our programs were initiated as pilots.
-Learn more about how we impact public health here.Back
+The Farms at NYCHA program is an example of the our model in action.
+We mobilized funding, accelerated implementation, and nurture partnerships to improve the health of individuals, families, and communities across NYC.